collective/collective.saml2/README.rst

 In the future we hope to also include a control panel to

 - help configure a Plone site as either a IdP or a SP
-- managing services including manual configuration (without metadata urls)
+- managing services including manual configuration (without `metadata`_ urls)
 - management of keys TTW
+- some tests to ensure comparability with Plone

 Building
 ========